Statistical Learning

 Software

-.
+The programming languages used throughout this material are R and Python.
 Wait, what?
-Yes, I spent the majority of my non-academic career at SAS—19 years—writing statistical software, developing distributed analytic platforms, leading R&D teams, and doing other stuff.
+Yes, I spent the majority of my non-academic career at SAS—19 years—writing software for statistical analysis, developing distributed analytic platforms, leading R&D teams, and doing other stuff.

-, those coming from a different path are more familiar with Python as a general programming language.
-R
+Regarding the R-vs-Python debate, it is my experience that those coming to data science from a statistical path prefer R, those coming from a different path are more familiar with Python as a general programming language.

-All of these are written in Quarto, because it handles multiple programming languages in the same document, works in RStudio like RMarkdown on steroids, incorporates \(\LaTeX\) beautifully, and creates great-looking and highly functional documents.
+All material is written in Quarto, because it handles multiple programming languages in the same document, works in RStudio like RMarkdown on steroids, incorporates \(\LaTeX\) beautifully, and creates great-looking and highly functional documents.
 To learn more about Quarto books visit https://quarto.org/docs/books.